ElsayedHossny/Irrigation-System-Rtos/README.md

 # Irrigation-System-Rtos 🌱💧

 An automated irrigation system built using a Real-Time Operating System (RTOS) scheduler.
-This project aims to manage water distribution efficiently based on time schedules or sensor data.
+This project aims to manage water distribution efficiently based on time schedules or sensor data

-## 📷 Project Preview

-Irrigation-System-Rtos/
-├── docs/                   # Documentation and schematics
-├── src/                    # Source code files
-│   ├── main.c              # Main application code
-│   ├── scheduler.c         # RTOS scheduler implementation
-│   ├── irrigation.c        # Irrigation control logic
-│   └── ...
-├── include/                # Header files
-│   ├── scheduler.h         # Scheduler definitions
-│   ├── irrigation.h        # Irrigation definitions
-│   └── ...
-├── README.md               # Project overview and instructions
-└── LICENSE                 # License information

 ## 📦 Features